Prediction intervals for random-effects meta-analysis based on confidence distributions and Edgington's method

 \subsection{Example: Corticosteroids and Mortality in Hospitalized COVID-19 Patients}

-In \citet{heldpawelhofman2024}, a case study was presented based on seven randomized controlled trials reporting log odds ratios quantifying the association between corticosteroids, compared to placebo or usual care treatment, and mortality in hospitalized COVID-19 patients \citep{who2020corticosteroids}.
-We revisit this example to extend the earlier analysis by examining predictive distributions.
-A summary of the data is provided in Table~\ref{tab:coviddata}.
+\citet{heldpawelhofman2024} considered a meta-analysis of seven randomized controlled trials reporting log odds ratios quantifying the association between corticosteroids, compared to placebo or standard care, and mortality in hospitalized COVID-19 patients \citep{who2020corticosteroids}.
+We revisit this example to illustrate the proposed predictive distributions and the CD-Edgington estimator.
+The study-level data are summarized in Web Table~\ref{tab:coviddata}.

 Figure~\ref{fig:forest} presents the results of a random-effects meta-analysis.
-Between-study heterogeneity is estimated using the Paule--Mandel estimator \citep{paulemandel} to match the approach of the original analysis in \citet{who2020corticosteroids}, yielding $\htaus$ = 0.03 (95\% confidence interval from 0.00 to 2.13, Higgins' $I^2$ = 14.01\%).
-Using the HKSJ method, the estimated average effect is -0.36 (95\% confidence interval from -0.72 to -0.004, p = 0.048, skewness of 0.00), while the CD-Edgington estimator yields -0.18 (95\% confidence interval from -0.61 to 0.46, p = 0.39, skewness of 0.20; \citealp{kronthalerheld}), both indicating a beneficial effect of corticosteroids on average.
-Interval skewness is computed as
+Between-study heterogeneity is estimated using the Paule--Mandel estimator \citep{paule1982consensus} to match the approach of the original analysis in \citet{who2020corticosteroids}, yielding $\htaus$ = 0.03 (95\% confidence interval by \citealp{Jackson2013} from 0.00 to 2.13; Higgins' $I^2$ = 14.01\%).
+Using the HKSJ method, the estimated average effect is -0.36 (95\% confidence interval from -0.72 to -0.004, p = 0.048, interval skewness of 0.00), while the CD-Edgington estimator yields -0.18 (95\% confidence interval from -0.61 to 0.46, p = 0.39, interval skewness of 0.20), both indicating a beneficial effect of corticosteroids on average.
+Interval skewness is computed as $\beta = (u + \ell - 2m)/(u - \ell)$ \citep{Groeneveld1984}, where $\ell$ and $u$ denote the lower and upper bounds of the interval, and $m$ the center, defined as the estimated average effect for confidence intervals and the median of the predictive distribution for prediction intervals.
+Note that the CD-Edgington 95\% confidence interval is considerably wider than that obtained using Edgington's method without accounting for heterogeneity uncertainty, which ranges from -0.54 to 0.22.

-Figure~\ref{fig:forest} also displays the confidence densities of the average effect obtained from the HKSJ and CD-Edgington approach.
-Unlike the symmetric HKSJ confidence distribution, the CD-Edgington distribution has a Fisher skewness coefficient of 0.90, reflecting the right-skewness of the data, as quantified by Fisher’s weighted skewness coefficient of $3.77$ \citep{ferschl1980deskriptive}.
-The CD-Edgington distribution estimates a confidence probability of 0.80 that the average effect is negative on the log odds scale (favorable to corticosteroids), compared with 0.99 under the HKSJ approach.
+Figure~\ref{fig:forest} also displays the confidence densities of the average effect obtained from the HKSJ, Edgington and CD-Edgington approach.
+Unlike the symmetric HKSJ confidence distribution, the CD-Edgington distribution has a Fisher skewness coefficient (FiSC) of 0.90, reflecting the right-skewness of the study estimates.
+The CD-Edgington distribution estimates a confidence probability of 0.80 that the average effect is negative on the log odds scale (favorable to corticosteroids), to be compared with 0.98 under the HKSJ approach.